Local park information

 Ithaca Road will be closed to vehicles between the Esplanade and Billyard Avenue from midday on 31 December.
 The road will reopen at 1am on 1 January.
 Traffic management will be in place during the closure and reopening period.

-The City of Sydney will use 15 car spaces in the car park off Ithaca Road and one car space on the Esplande from 7am on 29 December to 6pm on 1 January to set up and take down site infrastructure.
-The image on the back of this letter shows the car park spaces which will be used.
+The City of Sydney will use 10 car spaces in the car park off Ithaca Road and one car space on the Esplanade from 7am on 30 December to 6pm on 1 January for equipment set up and removal.

 The site will include:

 Alcohol, glass and sharp objects are not permitted at Beare Park on New Year’s Eve.
 Intoxicated people will not be permitted entry.
-Site management reserves the right to refuse entry or remove people from the site if they are disruptive or offensive.
+Site management reserves the right to refuse entry and remove disruptive or offensive people.

 Additional conditions of entry are available to view outside the park on event day.